c9s/c6/WIP.md

 Optimizer

-- [x] Constant Value elimination optimizer for VariableAssignment.
+- [x] Constant Value elimination optimizer for AssignStmt.
 - [ ] Call IfStmtOptimizer after the if statement is parsed.

 CSS Slash and Divide